Honorlock Resources for Instructors

 Honorlock setup instructions

-Important: Do not enter or modify the code that Honorlock places in the Canvas "Access Code" box.
+Important: Never modify or remove the code that Honorlock places in the Canvas "Access Code" box.
 This is automatically populated by Honorlock and is used to control access to the exam by the automated proctoring system.
 Modifying the code may result in Honorlock failure, including students ability to access the exam without codes and launching the exam unproctored.